jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.md

 # Authentication and authorization

-Authentication is about identity, while _authorization_ is about access rights.
+Authentication is about identity, while _authorization_ is about permissions.
 In this section you will learn how to configure both.
-For example, you can configure to authenticate GitHub users and authorize those part of a specific GitHub organization.
+As an example, you can configure authentication using GitHub accounts and restrict what users are authorized based on membership of a GitHub organization.

 Before configuring this, you should have [setup HTTPS](https).